-Stock options were granted in 2016 to NEOs and other designated employees pursuant to the Management Long-Term Incentive Plan ("the Plan").
-Please refer to page 61 for details of the Plan.
-The stock options granted in 2016 vest over four years at a rate of 25% at each anniversary date and have a ten-year term.
+Stock options were granted in 2017 to NEOs and other designated employees pursuant to the Management Long-Term Incentive Plan ("MLTIP").
+Please refer to page 58 for details of the MLTIP.
+The stock options granted in 2017 vest over four years at a rate of 25% at each anniversary date and have a ten-year term.
 Grants were made in the currency of the recipient's salary.